my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *På den annen / andre side …* → On the other hand …

 - *Likevel finnes det ulemper …* → Nevertheless, there are disadvantages …

+- Samtidig finnes det utfordringer. → At the same time, there are challenges.

 - *Et problem med dette er at …* → A problem with this is that …